Hoomee90/pig-dice/README.md

 console.log(pigDice.turnScore);
 Expected Output: 0

-Test: "It should change the active player"
+Test: "It should add one to the active player value"
 Code:
-pigDice.roll();
 pigDice.endTurn();
 console.log(pigDice.activePlayer);
 Expected Output: 1

+Test: "If everybody has gone it should instead return to the first player"
+Code:
+pigDice.endTurn();
+pigDice.endTurn();
+console.log(pigDice.activePlayer);
+Expected Output: 0